machoganzi/machoganzi.github.io/content/en/planned/webservice/index.md

 slides: future-plans
 ---

-## 주요 학습 계획
+## Key Learning Plan

-**1. 기초 배우기 (6개월)**
+**1. Learning the Basics (6 months)**
-   - Coursera나 Udemy에서 웹 서비스 디자인 및 개발에 대한 온라인 강의를 수강할 예정입니다.
+   - I plan to take online courses on platforms like Coursera or Udemy on web service design and development.
-   - *"Designing Data-Intensive Applications"* 및 *"Web Design with HTML, CSS, and JavaScript"* 같은 책을 읽을 계획입니다.
+   - I will read books like *"Designing Data-Intensive Applications"* and *"Web Design with HTML, CSS, and JavaScript"*.

-**2. 프로그래밍 기술 향상 (지속적인 학습)**
+**2. Improving Programming Skills (Ongoing Learning)**
-   - JavaScript, Python, SQL과 같은 언어를 사용해 정기적으로 코딩 연습을 할 것입니다.
+   - I will regularly practice coding with languages like JavaScript, Python, and SQL.
-   - LeetCode, Codewars와 같은 사이트에서 주간 코딩 챌린지를 통해 문제 해결 능력을 키울 예정입니다.
+   - I will work on weekly coding challenges through sites like LeetCode and Codewars to enhance my problem-solving skills.

-**3. 프로젝트 작업 (1년)**
+**3. Project Work (1 year)**
-   - 간단한 전자상거래 사이트나 블로그 플랫폼을 만드는 개인 프로젝트를 시작할 계획입니다.
+   - I plan to start personal projects, such as building a simple e-commerce site or a blog platform.
-   - 웹 개발 관련 오픈 소스 프로젝트에 기여할 예정입니다.
+   - I will also contribute to open-source projects related to web development.

-**4. 네트워킹 및 커뮤니티 참여 (지속적인 활동)**
+**4. Networking and Community Involvement (Ongoing Activity)**
-   - 웹 개발 밋업에 참석하거나 Reddit, Stack Overflow와 같은 온라인 커뮤니티에 참여할 것입니다.
+   - I will attend web development meetups and participate in online communities like Reddit and Stack Overflow.
-   - 최신 트렌드를 배우기 위해 웹 개발 컨퍼런스나 웨비나에 참여할 예정입니다.
+   - I also plan to attend web development conferences or webinars to stay updated on the latest trends.

-**5. 연구 및 글쓰기 (마지막 6개월)**
+**5. Research and Writing (Last 6 months)**
-   - 확장 가능한 웹 서비스 아키텍처와 같은 흥미로운 주제를 선택할 것입니다.
+   - I will choose an interesting topic, such as scalable web service architecture, for in-depth research.
-   - 연구를 진행하고, 그 결과를 블로그나 작은 보고서로 문서화할 예정입니다.
+   - I will document my findings in a blog post or a small report.